-Commercial requirements that, if not protected, will have a negative impact on Products and Services for end-consumers ("Commercial Interest")

-Data that typically relates to the private administration of a business or data which was not collected as part of an obligation / by a regulated monopoly and would not have been originated or captured without the activity of the organisation and where the publication of that data would effect the decisions of that business ultimately leading to a worsening of the Products and Services available to end-consumers.

-Commercial data relating to the private administration of a business (HR, payroll, employee performance, etc.) may be subject to an Open Data Triage process, but is expected to not be made Open Data.
-However, desensitised versions of the data (eg aggregated statistics about pay awards between genders) might still be made available.
+Commercial requirements that, if not protected, will have a negative impact on Products and Services for end-consumers ("Commercial Interest") Data that typically relates to the private administration of a business or data which was not collected as part of an obligation / by a regulated monopoly and would not have been originated or captured without the activity of the organisation and where the publication of that data would affect the decisions of that business ultimately leading to a worsening of the Products and Services available to end-consumers.
+Commercial data relating to the private administration of a business (HR, payroll, employee performance, etc.) may be subject to an Open Data Triage process but is expected to not be made Open Data.
+However, de- sensitised versions of the data (eg aggregated statistics about pay awards between genders) might still be made available.
 Data which does not relate to the administration of the business but has been collected or generated through actions which are outside of the organisation's legislative or regulatory core obligations and funded through private investment may also have legitimate reason to be de-sensitised, shared with only a limited audience or even closed.
 Where an organisation is a regulated monopoly, special consideration should also be given to the privileged position of the organisation and the duty to enable and facilitate competition within their domain and along the Product and Service supply chains that they operate in.
 Where datasets contain Intellectual Property (IP) belonging to other organisations or where the data has been obtained with terms and conditions or a data licence which would restrict onward publishing this should also be identified.
-However, there is an expectation that organisations should be migrating away from restrictive licences / terms and conditions that restrict onward data publishing and sharing where possible.
+However, there is an expectation that organisations should be migrating away from restrictive licences / terms and conditions that restrict

 Obligations from legislation and/or regulation ("Legal") Specific legislation or regulation exists which prohibits the publication of data.
 Organisations should have legal and regulatory compliance processes which are able to identify and drive compliance with any obligations the company has.
-The types of legislation that may be relevant includes: Utilities Act 2000 Electricity Act 1989 Gas Act 1986 / 1995 Competition Act 1998 Enterprise Act 2002 Enterprise and Regulatory Reform Act 2013 Data Protection Act 2018 General Data Protection Regulation (GDPR) It is beneficial to the government and its developed bodies to be able to clearly understand which parts of the legal framework are preventing the treatment of data as Open Data so that the ongoing appropriateness (or not) of statutory instruments can be reviewed and revised more effectively. -- -- --
+The types of legislation that may be relevant includes: Utilities Act 2000 Electricity Act 1989 Gas Act 1986 / 1995 Competition Act 1998 Enterprise Act 2002 Enterprise Act 2002 Enterprise Act 2013 Data Protection Act 2018 General Data Protection Regulation (GDPR) It is beneficial to the government and its developed bodies to be able to clearly understand which parts of the legal framework are preventing the treatment of data as Open Data so that to clearly understand which parts of the legal framework are preventing the treatment